Communicate to the King, 25th January 1884

 3.4 As well as the British Resident having been caught on the hop, what also comes across is that the King was an active agent in these matters and was playing off Britain and the Transvaal against each other.
 Moreover, the Swazi King acted in concert with the Queen Regent and also the senior indunas, a kind of oligarchical system of governance rather than a straightforwardly monarchical one.
 Consequently the sending of the Messengers implies a considerable unanimity of purpose on the part of the ruling elite.

 3.5 There is a lot going on here about whiteness, with the broad context being the scramble for this particular part of Africa on the part of Britain and the Transvaal.
 The propelling force for white interest was two-fold.
 One was the discoveries (later realised to be mainly spurious) of gold and other minerals in Swaziland and the rush to gain mining concessions from the King.
 The other was the role of the Swazis in providing migrant labour for the ‘Diamond Fields’ and then the labour markets that had arisen subsequently around other minerals discoveries.
 The King had originally sent age-regiments of older boys to work in mining, with the local interest in this being very instrumental and resistant a more permanent engagement in wage labour than short-term contracts to purchase particular items.

-3.7 The imperial presence of Britain and the colonial presence of the Transvaal was as contending white interests on the borders of Swaziland – on the borders in a literal as well as a figurative litersl.
+3.7 The imperial presence of Britain and the colonial presence of the Transvaal existed as contending white interests on the borders of Swaziland – on the borders in a literal as well as a figurative sense.
 Swaziland was a self-governing independent entity and determined to stay such.
-The imperial and settler colonial interests were on the edges and admitted on suffrance (as with the granting of concessions), but their sources of military power and as well as greedy intentions put the Swazi rulers and government in a response mode (again, the pell-mell granting of concessions is a key example).
+The imperial and settler colonial interests were on the edges and admitted on suffrance (as with the granting of land and minerals concessions), but their sources of military power and as well as greedy intentions put the Swazi rulers and government in a response mode (again, the pell-mell granting of concessions is a key example).